Skip to Main Content

 • What if we decide we don’t want to continue the trial after the study begins?

-• What information is shared, and how is information kept confidential?
+• How is my child’s information kept confidential?

 Questions about possible risks and benefits